… or ginger/rusty shielding is hawt!

 I’ve retr0brighted and covered the plastic case with the

 However, the hydrographic film is fragile and has to be covered with clear spray paint for protection.
 I’ve used gloss paint to bring out the color depth and get a nicer contrast.

-In the meantime, I’ve managed to 3D print trapdoor cover, side dummy plug and a chassis for GOTEK drive.
+In the meantime, I’ve managed to 3D print the trapdoor cover, side dummy plug, and a chassis for the GOTEK drive.

 One last thing left was to cover all sides of the bottom part of the case with dripping blood and I was finally ready to assemble this Amiga.